minibolt-guide/minibolt/guide/bitcoin/blockchain-explorer.md

   $2 sudo systemctl start btcrpcexplorer
   ```

-Now point your browser to the secure access point provided by the NGINX web proxy, for example <https://minibolt.local:4000> (or your nodes IP address like <https://192.168.0.20:4000>).
+Now point your browser to the secure access point provided by the NGINX web proxy, for example, <https://minibolt.local:4000> (or your node IP address like <https://192.168.0.20:4000>).
 You should see the home page of BTC RPC Explorer.

 Your browser will display a warning because we use a self-signed SSL certificate.
 We can do nothing about that because we would need a proper domain name (e.g., https://yournode.com) to get an official certificate that browsers recognize.